selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ![Image of an encoder](/assets/transformers_laid_out/encoder.png)

+### Residual connection

-We have already talked about Multi-head attention is great detail so let's talk about the remaining three.
+We have already talked about Multi-head attention in great detail so let's talk about the remaining three.

 Residual connection or also known as skip connections, they work as the name applies.
 They take the input and skip it over a block and take it to the next block.

 ![Image of an encoder broken down](/assets/transformers_laid_out/19.png)

+### Layer Normalization

 Layer normalization was a development after batch normalization.
 Before we talk about either of these, we have to understand what normalization is.